PeterCamilleri/CX16/tools/README.md

 ## Using include files

 To use an include file, the assembler program must first be able to locate that file.
-There are a number of strategies that may be employed to accomplish this
+There are a number of places that include files may exist in order to make this work.
+They are:
-goal:

 * In the same folder as the file(s) that use it.
 * In a folder named in a "-I <folder>" option on the command line.